 The Return of the King wins the Oscar for Best Picture at the 76th Academy Awards ceremony on 29th February.

-Hundreds of Shia Moslems attending the Ashoura ceremonies in Karbala and Baghdad are massacred and maimed in mortar and suicide bomb attacks on 2nd March.
+On Tuesday, 2nd March hundreds of Shia Muslims attending the Ashoura ceremonies in Karbala and Baghdad are massacred and maimed in mortar and suicide bomb attacks.

 On the same day Luciano Pavarotti performs in a staged opera for the last time, bidding adieu in an emotional performance of Puccini's Tosca at the Metropolitan Opera in New York.